Margery Colthurst1

 Charles Vesey Colthurst-Vesey was born on 13 June 1826.1 He was the son of Sir Nicholas Conway Colthurst, 4th Bt. and Elizabeth Vesey.2 He married Annie Fraser, daughter of Colonel David Fraser, on 20 July 1858.1 He died on 11 May 1885 at age 58.1

-He was given the name of Charles Vesey Colthurst at birth.1 He held the office of Justice of the Peace (J.P.) for County Kildare.3 He held the office of Deputy Lieutenant (D.L.) of County Dublin.1 He held the office of Justice of the Peace (J.P.) for County Dublin.3 He held the office of High Sheriff of County Dublin in 1858.3 He held the office of High Sheriff of County Dublin in 1858.1 He gained the rank of Lieutenant-Colonel in the service of the 5th Battalion, Royal Dublin Fusiliers.1 On 21 November 1860 his name was legally changed to Charles Vesey Colthurst-Vesey by Royal Licence.1,3 He lived at Lucan House, County Dublin, Ireland.1
+He was given the name of Charles Vesey Colthurst at birth.1 He held the office of Justice of the Peace (J.P.) for County Kildare.3 He held the office of Deputy Lieutenant (D.L.) of County Dublin.1 He held the office of Justice of the Peace (J.P.) for County Dublin.3 He held the office of High Sheriff of County Dublin in 1858.3 He held the office of High Sheriff of County Dublin in 1858.1 He gained the rank of Lieutenant-Colonel in the 5th Battalion, Royal Dublin Fusiliers.1 On 21 November 1860 his name was legally changed to Charles Vesey Colthurst-Vesey by Royal Licence.1,3 He lived at Lucan House, County Dublin, IrelandG.1

 Children of Charles Vesey Colthurst-Vesey and Annie Fraser